reborg/fluorine/README.md

 ## Why Fluorine?

 Because configuration is extremely "reactive": all applications form "compounds" with some config library.
 But Fluorine is more than just a library, it is a **client/server model for distributed configuration**.
-Fluorine enables the following scenario:
+Fluorine enables and supports the following scenario:

 * You have a Clojure system running on 2+ nodes.
 Nodes might be running the same application or different services, hosted in-house or some cloud service.
 * Applications are stored in separate git repos (svn, hg, or anything else), so you can develop and deploy them independently.
 * Configurable parts of the applications are stored on plain edn files, including startup configuration (stuff needed while bootstrapping like ports, locations, etc) or runtime configuration (for example feature toggles).
-* But configuration is stored in another, centralized, repository.
+* Plain text configuration for all applications is stored in a separated, centralized, repository.
 All services edn files will live under the same root folder, that you can structure with any sub-level of subfolders/files.
 * When services start, they connect to Fluorine server to receive their configuration and bootstrap data.
 * Whenever a configuration file is changed in the centralized repository, the running applications interested in the file will receive the updated configuration.
+No restart/redeploy whatsoever.

 Fluorine-server will sit somewhere with a local pull of the configuration repository and watch for changes.
 Fluorine-client (at the moment Clojure only) will connect to the server and register for change events for some portion of the configuration tree.
+The client is smart enough to fail-over to other fluorine-servers in case of malfunctioning.

 ### What Fluorine offers?

-The main selling point of Fluorine is to suggest a complete configuration model, not just a library to read properties.
-Other important facts include:
+The main selling point of Fluorine is to push toward a complete configuration solution, not just a library to read properties from.
+Other important driving principles include:

 * Plain text instead of proprietary serialization formats (only edn now, but json and custom formats planned).
 Plain text is readable and can be easily put under source control, where changes can be tracked easily and "diffing" is well supported by tools.
 * Client/Server communication via web-sockets is firewall friendly and cross-language enabling other languages than Clojure to use Flurine (as soon as other clients are ready).
 * Resiliency and fail-over capabilities: you can run many Fluorine Server instances and clients know how to fail-over gracefully.
-Even if all Fluorine servers are unavailable, a local cache will keep your system running.
+Even if all Fluorine servers are unavailable, the local cache in the client will keep your system running.
+Ping messages are sent over between client and servers to prevent firewall to close inactive connections.

 ### How Fluorine compares to other solutions?